 - Make sure your oncologist knows of any other medical conditions you have, or any pain you are experiencing, so that they can consult with your primary care physician or your specialist as needed.

 Frequently Asked Questions

 Q. Should a person diagnosed with pancreatic cancer seek a second opinion?

 A. At the time of diagnosis, it makes sense to seek a consultation from a major cancer center or a group of physicians who are experts in managing pancreatic cancer.
 Another time to seek a consultation or second opinion is if the cancer is not responding to treatment and/or if a change in treatment is being considered.
 Discussions can include possible changes in treatment approaches and if participation in a clinical trial should be considered.

 Q. How can I tell if I need to increase the dose of pancreatic enzymes I’m taking?

 A. Talk to your health care team if you are taking the prescribed dose of pancreatic enzymes and are still experiencing symptoms such as bloating, discomfort after eating or foul-smelling stools.
 Your doctor may recommend a larger dose or a different brand.

 Q. I’m on chemotherapy.
 Are there any foods that I should avoid?
 Is it all right to take vitamins?

-A. There are no specific foods that should be avoided during chemotherapy, but vitamin supplements should not be taken.
-Effective chemotherapy requires a process called oxidation, and many supplements contain anti-oxidant properties, which can interfere with treatment.
-It’s important to talk with your health care team before changing your diet.
+A. There are no specific foods that should be avoided during chemotherapy, but it’s important to note that vitamin supplements should not be taken.
+Effective chemotherapy requires a process called oxidation.
+Many supplements contain anti-oxidant properties, which can interfere with treatment.

 Q. Should I have my pancreatic cancer sequenced?